(infusio Syzygium cumini)

 from AMAZON HERBS®

 Jamun (Java plum) is a medium size tree, indigenous to India but also abundantly found in Surinam.
 It has applications as a carminative, against diarrhea, stomachache, astringent, diuretic and anti diabetic.

 Also used in enlargement of the spleen and as a diuretic.

-It has along tradition in the treatment of lung problems such as bronchitis and asthma.
+It has along tradition in the treatment of lung problems (bronchitis and asthma).

 The leaves are antibacterial while the bark is used against inflammations.

 Jamun may also be applied directly to the mouth and throat for reducing pain due to inflammation (swelling).
 It is also applied directly to the skin for skin ulcers and skin inflammation.

 The herbal tincture and infusion (herbal tea) of the bark, fruit, seed and leaves are utilized in the treatment of insulin dependant diabetes mellitus (IDDM).

-They are effective in diabetes as they quickly reduce sugar in the urine.
+They are effective in diabetes as they quickly reduce sugar in the urine and it allays the unquenchable thirst in diabetes.

 Glucoside Jamboline is said to have the power to check the pathological conversion of starch into sugar in cases of increased production of glucose.

 Can be used against non-insulin-dependent diabetes mellitus (NIDDM/type 2), as a mono-therapy in oral antidiabetic drugs and in dietary herbal supplements.

 Assisting in insulin-dependent diabetes mellitus (IDDM/type 1).